woaitsAryan/runaway-deploy/README.md

+# This is not the main repo for the game, it's github.com/woaitsAryan/runaway but i had to private that to secure my firebase config.
+## This code has everything except the firebase config, so use yours at src/pages/leaderboard.jsx

 # Create React App

 This directory is a brief example of a [Create React App](https://github.com/facebook/create-react-app) site that can be deployed to Vercel with zero configuration.